julio-cfa/julio-cfa.github.io/blog/programming-and-tooling/an-introduction-to-c-pointers.md

 }
 ```

-We can compile this code with `gcc myprogram.c -o myprogram` and execute it with `./myprogram`.
-The output should be something like:<br>
+<p>We can compile this code with `gcc myprogram.c -o myprogram` and execute it with `./myprogram`.
+The output should be something like:</p>

 ```
 ./myprogram